Scar: Etymology

-First attested in English in the late 14th century, the word scar derives from a conflation of Old French escharre, from Late Latin eschara, which is the latinisation of the Greek ἐσχάρα (eskhara), meaning "hearth, fireplace", but in medicine "scab, eschar on a wound caused by burning or otherwise", and Middle English skar ("cut, crack, incision"), which is from Old Norse skarð ("notch, gap").
+First attested in English in the late 14th century, the word scar derives from a conflation of Old French escharre, from Late Latin eschara, which is the Latinisation of the Greek ἐσχάρα (eskhara), meaning "hearth, fireplace", but in medicine "scab, eschar on a wound caused by burning or otherwise", and Middle English skar ("cut, crack, incision"), which is from Old Norse skarð ("notch, gap").
 The conflation helped to form the English meaning.
-Compare Scarborough for evolution of skarð to scar.
+Compare the place name Scarborough for evolution of skarð to scar.

 Research

-Treatment

-Research, before 2009, focused on scar improvements with research in to molecular mechanisms.
-Molecular mechanisms such as: juvista, ribosomal s6 kinase (RSK), and osteopontin were investigated.
+Research, before 2009, focused on scar improvements with research into molecular mechanisms.
+Treatments involving molecular mechanisms including avotermin, ribosomal s6 kinase (RSK), and osteopontin were investigated at the time.
+After successful phase I/II trials, human recombinant TGF-β3 (avotermin, planned trade name Juvista) failed in Phase III trials.

 In 2011, the scientific literature highlighted stress shielding a fresh wound through the wound healing process, brings significant scar improvement and smaller scars.